oguru/DnD-AI/Items etc/God Powers.md

 - **Level 3**: (3x per day) - You can choose for an attack to damage all enemies in a 15ft sphere from your target

 #### Yrsa (Paladin/Cleric/Warlock) - Divine Aura
-- **Level 2**: Your Aura of Protection heals you and allies within 30 feet 4x your Charisma modifier at the start of each of your turns
+- **Level 2**: You gain a Divine Aura that adds temporary hit points equal to 10x your Wisdom modifier to you and allies within 10 feet at the start of each of your turns
-- **Level 3**: Your Aura of Protection reduces enemy saving throws equal to half your Charisma modifier (rounded down)
+- **Level 3**:  Your Divine Aura also reduces enemy saving throws by half your Wisdom modifier (rounded down)

 #### Pyre (Sorceror) - Divine Alacrity
 - **Level 2**: (1x per day) you can cast an additional spell in 1 round as a bonus action